SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIQueryNode.md

 uid: GQI_IGQIQueryNode
 ---

-# IGQIQueryNode Interface
+# IGQIQueryNode interface

 ## Definition

-Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
+- Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
-Assembly: `SLAnalyticsTypes.dll`
+- Assembly: `SLAnalyticsTypes.dll`

 Represents a **node** in a query.
 This interface is used to handle query optimizations.
-A node can either be a data source node or an operator node.
+A node can be either a data source node or an operator node.

 ## Derived types